gatsbyjs/gatsby/docs/contributing/how-to-make-a-reproducible-build.md

 ## What is a reproducible build?

 A reproducible build is a small Gatsby site built to demonstrate a problem - often this problem is caused by a bug in Gatsby or a Gatsby plugin.
-The site should contain the bare minimum features needed to clearly demonstrate the bug.
+Your reproducible build should contain the bare minimum features needed to clearly demonstrate the bug.

 ## Why should you create a reproducible build?

-A reproducible build lets you isolate the cause of a problem which makes it much easier for other people to investigate the problem.
+A reproducible build lets you isolate the cause of a problem, which is the first step towards fixing it!

-The [most important part of any bug report](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#Writing_precise_steps_to_reproduce) is describing the exact steps needed to reproduce the bug.
+The [most important part of any bug report](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#Writing_precise_steps_to_reproduce) is to describe the exact steps needed to reproduce the bug.

 A reproducible build is a great way to share a specific environment that causes a bug.

-Creating a reprodicible build is the best way to help other people that want to help you with the problem you've found.
+Your reproducible build is the best way to help people that want to help _you_.

 ## Steps to create a reproducible build

 - Create a new Gatsby site with a starter, the official `hello-world` starter is a great 'barebones' starting point here: `gatsby new bug-repro https://github.com/gatsbyjs/gatsby-starter-hello-world`
-- Add the plugins specific to the issue.
-For example, if you're having problems with Gatsby MDX you should install and configure the related MDX plugins.
-Don't add any other plugins unless they're needed to demonstrate the problem
+- Add any Gatsby plugins that relate to the issue.
+For example, if you're having problems with Gatsby MDX you should install and configure [`gatsby-plugin-mdx`](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx/).
+Only add plugins that are needed to demonstrate the problem.
-- Add the code needed to recreate the error you've seen
+- Add the code needed to recreate the error you've seen.
-- Publish the code (your GitHub account is a good place to do this) code and then link to it when [creating an issue](/contributing/how-to-file-an-issue/)
+- Publish the code (your GitHub account is a good place to do this) code and then link to it when [creating an issue](/contributing/how-to-file-an-issue/).

 ## Places to develop a reproducible build